BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Design and Mechanical Tests

 We use both small test chamber and full receiver pressure measurements to characterize the atmospheric gas accumulation rate in a closed system.
 We then derive a normalized permeation rate ($Q_{\text{measured}}$) to compare between gas accumulation rates at different volumes as:

 where $\Delta P_t$ is the change in pressure over the change in time $\Delta t$, $V$ is the volume of the closed system, and $A$ is the area over which permeation occurs.

 These rates can also be compared to other measured atmospheric permeation rates for HDPE, such as those found in \cite{nguygen-tuong}.
-At a given temperature, the permeation rate depends on the permeability of a material $K$, the pressure difference between the two volumes $\Delta P_v$ (for our purposes assumed to be atmospheric pressure at a given site), and the thickness ($h$):
+At a given temperature, the permeation rate depends on the permeability of a material $K$, the pressure difference between the two volumes $\Delta P_v$ (for our purposes assumed to be atmospheric pressure at a given site), the thickness ($h$) and the area over which permeation occurs ($A$):

 To help establish an acceptable maximum rate of gas permeation into our cryostats through the window, we use measurements of final warm pressures from two BICEP3 seasons that had cryogenic issues associated with excess gas accumulation.
 The receiver has a known volume of 905 L, and has a window open diameter of 730 mm (area 418$\pow{3}$ mm$^2$).